 One of the reasons the strip became so popular was because it was researched so well.
 Whenever possible, Kuhn visited the places he was drawing.
 Later on the strip took a turn towards science fiction with the introduction of mad scientist Lupardi.
 All of the 'Kapitein Rob' adventures were first published in the Dutch newspaper Het Parool, and later the stories were compiled in albums and booklets, all with great success.
 Between 1952 and 1957 the comic was also published in the identical magazines Ketelbinkiekrant (published in Rotterdam) and Rob's Vrienden (published in Amsterdam).

 'Kapitein Rob' has been translated into German and French.
-Evert Werkman has even made a musical about Kapitein Rob in 1950, but this has never been performed.
+Evert Werkman has even made a musical about Kapitein Rob in 1950, but this was never performed.
 Pieter Kuhn passed away from a heart attack in 1966, at the age of 55.
 After Kuhn's death, Gerrit Stapel made some sample comics for a restart of 'Kapitein Rob', but the heirs put a halt to the project.
 'Kapitein Rob' proved inseparable from its creator, Pieter Kuhn.

 Kapitein Rob website